locustking/GildedRose/README.md

 Mob team 5 looked at a few options to coordinate the Mob team programming.
 Basuki proposed Appear.me, and then Daryl proposed Webex.
 After a trial recording run, we settled on Cisco WebEx as Daryl had an account with them.

+## Communication
+We began a Slack channel under our Agile class, at the end of class in Cambridge, and began to communicate on there (instead of the Canvas group)

 ##Software

 Via Cisco WebEx we shared a webinar with video, and voice to join together.
 We maintained a timer to share controls.